 Stage 1 – The Anagen Phase

-This is the period where your hair grows!
+This phase is when your hair grows!
 The cells down in the bulb are doing their thing, dividing rapidly, while the papilla provides the necessary nutrition to keep that process rolling along smoothly.
-This lasts anywhere between 2 and 7 years and during this time hair can grow to an average of 18-30 inches long, depending on genetics and other factors.
+The anagen phase lasts anywhere between 2 and 7 years, and during this time, hair can grow to an average of 18-30 inches long, depending on genetics and other factors.

 Stage 2 – The Catagen Phase

 This period only lasts about 2-3 weeks on average and is the point at which the bulb and papilla detach from the shaft.
 Without the proper blood supply to deliver nutrients and oxygen necessary for growth, the strand dies.
-No more growth can occur for this particular strand — it’s on it’s way out!
+This particular strand does not grow any longer — it is on the way out!

 Stage 3 – The Telogen Phase

-This is where the dead hair strand gets to Rest in Peace for a little while!
-After detaching from the papilla, the shaft sits in the scalp while new hair begins to grow in the bulb below.
-This process takes about 3 months.
+The telogen phase is when the dead hair strand gets to rest in peace for a little while!
+After detaching from the papilla, the shaft sits in the scalp while new hair begins growing in the bulb below.
+This process takes about three months.

 Stage 4 – The Exogen Phase

 Now the strand takes its final bow and exits the scalp, stage left.
-The new hair in the bulb below will begin to push out of the scalp and will loosen the previous hair.
-Once loose, it will either fall away naturally or be brushed out when you comb your hair.
-The average person loses between 50 and 150 hairs a day during this phase!
+The new hair in the bulb below will begin to push out of the scalp and loosen the existing strand.
+Once loose, it will naturally fall away, or you will brush it out when you comb your hair.
+The average person loses between 50 and 150 strands of hair a day during this phase!
 Wow.

 That’s the hair growth cycle!
-How long does your hair grow usually?
-Does it take 2 years or is it closer to 7?
-Ever count the hairs you lose in a day?
+How long does it take for your hair to grow?
+Does it take two years, or is it closer to seven?
+Do you ever count the hair you lose in a day?
 We want to know!
 Tell us in the comments!